 Medieval and Modern Hindu History

-The Medieval Period of Hinduism lasted from about 500 to 1500 A.D.
-New texts emerged, and poet saints recorded their spiritual sentiments during this time.
+The Medieval Period of Hinduism lasted from about A.D.
+500 to 1500.
+New texts emerged, and poet-saints recorded their spiritual sentiments during this time.

 In the 7th century, Muslim Arabs began invading areas in India.
-During parts of the Muslim Period, which lasted from about 1200 to 1757, Hindus were restricted from worshipping their deities, and some temples were destroyed.
-Saints expressed their devotion through poetry and songs.
+During parts of the Muslim Period, which lasted from about 1200 to 1757, Islamic rulers prevented Hindus from worshipping their deities, and some temples were destroyed.

 Many reformers emerged during the British Period.
 The well-known politician and peace activist, Mahatma Gandhi, led a movement that pushed for India’s independence.

 The partition of India occurred in 1947, and Gandhi was assassinated in 1948.
-British India was split into what is now India and Pakistan, and Hinduism became the major religion of India.
+British India was split into what are now the independent nations of India and Pakistan, and Hinduism became the major religion of India.

 Starting in the 1960s, many Hindus migrated to North America and Britain, spreading their faith and philosophies to the western world.